salvatop/java-selenium-testng-pom-pagefactory-hotmail-automation/README.md

 **Known Issues**
-The actual configuration allow to run a single test when run from command line, to workaround the problem it's possible to tun direclty the tesngn.xml from any moder IDE like the picture below
+The actual configuration allow to run a single test when run from command line, to workaround the problem it's possible to tun direclty the tesngn.xml from any modern IDE like the picture below

 ![screenshoot](images/Screenshoot.png)